265 Best Amazon Deals: Apple, Kate Spade, Gucci, Fitbit, Echo & more

 - Amazon Echo Dot (4th Generation) - Smart speaker with clock and Alexa for $60

-- Ring Floodlight Camera Motion-Activated HD Security Cam Two-Way Talk and Siren Alarm for $200 (originally $249)
+- Ring Floodlight Camera Motion-Activated HD Security Cam Two-Way Talk and Siren Alarm for $249

 - Ring Alarm 8-piece kit (2nd Gen) – Home Security System with optional 24/7 professional monitoring – Works with Alexa for $199 (originally $250)